brooth/jeta-site/mysite/home/markdown/meta-helper.md

   <h2>Meta Helper</h2>
 </div>

 `MetaHelper` is not a class provided by `Jeta`.
-It's just a way to organize meta code invocation in your project.
+It's just a way to organize metacode invocation in your project.
 If you are not comfortable with static helpers you shouldn't use it in your project.

 `MetaHelper` is about to provide an entry point to metacode.
 It holds a singleton of the metasitory and passes it to the controllers.